tbranyen/backbone.layoutmanager/readme.md

 Provides a logical structure for assembling layouts with Backbone Views.
 Designed to be adaptive and configurable for painless integration.

 Depends on Underscore, Backbone and jQuery.
-You can swap out the jQuery dependency completely with a custom configuration.
+You can swap out the dependencies completely with a custom configuration.

 ## Tutorials, Screencasts, & Examples ##